srvaroa/labeler/README.md

 ## Conditions

 Below are the conditions currently supported in label matchers.
+All conditions evaluate only when they are explicitly added in configuration (that is, there are no default values).

 ### Regex on title